The Greatest Story Every Told About The Greatest Man That Ever Lived

 give me the best advice.

-made me feel guilty or ashamed.
-I have talked to God about some real hardcore stuff, and we can
+never made me feel guilty or ashamed.
+I have talked to God about some real hardcore stuff,